panopticon5/albums-store/README.md

 # Albums Store

-Small Angular demo app that manages a list of albums (in-memory API).
+Small Angular app that manages a list of music albums.
 Includes NgRx Store (actions, reducer, effects), a fake backend service, components for listing, adding and rating albums, and a small utility pipe.

 ## Features